 SMArtInt+

 There is an increasing need for hybrid models consisting of physical and surrogate as well as data-driven models.
-XRG has developed an interface, the SMArtInt+ Library, that enables the easy integration of neural networks from different sources and types.
+XRG has developed an interface, the SMArtInt+ Library, that enables the easy generation and integration of neural networks from different sources and types.
 SMArtInt stands for Smart Integration of Artificial Intelligence in Modelica.
 The reduced open source version SMArtInt, which is already available in the Dymola Library Portfolio, has been successfully tested in many real applications and is available free of charge on github

 Example model for integration of Stateful Recurrent Neural Networks